FrostForth/Comics/README.md

 - Advice

-1. Pacing bc big project
+1. Set up a schedule and pace the steps of the project appropriately
-2. Do research on what needs to be built beforehand
+2. Do research on what needs to be built beforehand, such as programs to collect the data and perform the simulation
-3. Do something that will maybe be helpful on the test :/
+3. Choose data that is independent

 - Improvements / Further Study

-1. regression using only 2020 results and first appearance dates
-2. idk ill think of smth later lol
+Since most of the data is cumulative over time, using the proportions between scrapes may have impacted the data and contributed to the lack of evidence in both additional chi-squared tests.
+A better test of the proportion of female characters over time for each publisher may be using the first appearance dates for each characters to create a regression line.
+By plotting the number or proportion of female characters in each month or release cycle, a clearer association between the proportion of female characters and time may emerge.
+However, this data is the most commonly incomplete section on the wiki pages and the most difficult to scrape, I did not use this method in this study.